 Recovering from a disaster

-After the immediate danger of a disaster has passed, individuals should continue to exercise caution in their homes and communities to stay safe during the clean-up and recovery process.
+After the immediate danger of a disaster has passed, individuals should continue to be careful in their homes and communities to stay safe during the clean-up and recovery process.

 Recovering from a disaster is a gradual process.
 It will usually take some time before things return to normal, so is important to be patient.